woodyhaddad/P4-Behavioral-Cloning/README.md

 #### 1. Relevant Files

 * model.py containing the script to create and train the model
+* model.ipynb same as model.py but in Jupyter Notebook file type (since that’s what I used to code it)
-* model.ipynb using jupyter notebook for creation of model.py
+* model.ipynb using Jupyter Notebook for creation of model.py
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network, obtained when model.py is run
 * writeup_report.md here, summarizing the results
 * video.mp4 video of the car driving autonomously around the track with my trained model uploaded to it